CrushOn AI Review. What Nobody Tells You Before Signing Up

 The Standard plan is the first tier that makes the platform feel like something you’d use consistently.
 The free cap isn’t enough for anyone who wants more than an occasional session.

 Premium is the right choice for daily users who care about response speed during peak hours.
-The Ultimate tier is for people who want image generation.
-If you don’t need images, Premium is the ceiling worth paying for.
+Check crushon.ai for the latest tier list, as plans update periodically.

 Something the pricing page doesn’t spell out clearly: response speed on the free tier during peak evening hours drops significantly.
 Paid users get priority in the queue.
 If you’ve tested CrushOn on the free plan during a slow afternoon and liked it, expect slower responses if you come back during peak traffic without upgrading.